 Articles

-Italy must keep Wales behind the Gain Line Posted about 12 years ago
+Italy must keep Wales behind the Gain Line Posted over 12 years ago

 We have to be honest with ourselves and admit that Wales is the best team in the Six Nations.
 They are the team of the moment.
 Wales deserved more from the World Cup and not too many sides win at Twickenham.
 It is Italy’s toughest game, but no one goes onto the field thinking they will lose.